 Adaptive Behavior Treatment Social Skills Group, 15 minute unit: limited to six units per day, 30 units per week, and 60 units per month.
 In addition, no more than eight individuals can be present for a unit to be billed.
 This service can be concurrent to any of the other treatment services.

-Specify whether the service may be provided by (check each that applies):
+Service Delivery Method (check each that applies):